-Phyllite shawl – easy Tunisian crochet shawl pattern
+Phyllite shawl – Tunisian crochet shawl pattern

 Make a super easy and warm Tunisian crochet shawl using this rounded triangle shawl pattern.
 Find the free instructions on the blog.

 This pattern is available as “pay what you can”.

 Use one of the following coupons to pay 80%, 60% or 40% of the listed price.

 A bit about the pattern

 If you love crescent shawls and want to try your hand at Tunisian crochet, this easy Tunisian crochet shawl pattern is for you.
 Very simple, it uses three of the most common and easiest Tunisian crochet stitches.
 It has a beautiful spine and a naturally made border along the top side.

 The longest edge is rounded and fits perfectly around your shoulders.
 Use DK yarn and a thicker hook for a fast project that you’ll complete in hours.
 After light blocking, I guarantee this will become your next favorite item to wear this fall.

 There is a video tutorial for the first five rows and the binding off available here.

 Intermediate or enthusiastic beginner – you need to know how to make Tunisian simple stitches, Tunisian knit stitches and Tunisian full stitches, to be able to count stitches and to be able to recognize these stitches, as you will possibly be working off pattern after the first few rows.